-Admission to the M.S.N. program requires the following:
+Admission to the M.S.N. to A.P.R.N. program requires the following:

 The Ron and Kathy Assaf College of Nursing participates in the centralized applications service called NursingCAS.
 NursingCAS is used for document verification but does not take part in the student selection.